Skip to main content

 As it took “3 times as long” to arrive at the same place, this average rate of change on \([-1,5]\) is \(1/3\) the average rate of change on \([-1,1]\text{.}\)

-We considered average rates of change in Sections 1.1 and Section 2.1 as we studied limits and derivatives.
+We considered average rates of change in Sections 1.1 and 2.1 as we studied limits and derivatives.
 The same is true here; in the following section we apply calculus concepts to vector-valued functions as we find limits, derivatives, and integrals.
 Understanding the average rate of change will give us an understanding of the derivative; displacement gives us one application of integration.

 Exercises 13.1.4 Exercises